eye-division/lucytennyson-yoga/_posts/2017-01-27-yoga-fundamentals---week-1---breath.md

 After 5-10 minutes of letting go, you can start to link a movement to the rhythm of breathing: for example, bringing the arms overhead, gently swaying the knees from side to side, or lifting the hips up to the ceiling and down.The breath should initiate the movement, and continue a little afterwards.

 This week we worked with yoga belts to deepen into our stretches using the breath.
-Rest by hugging the knees into the chest afterwards.&nbsp;
+Rest by hugging the knees into the chest afterwards.

 The Breathing Poem by Thich Naht Khan